Is Fresh Pasta Better Than Dried Pasta?

 Texture

 Al dente ("to the tooth") is something you'll hear a lot if you watch as many cooking shows as we do.
-It's basically an unwritten law in Italy that dried pasta must be served with firm resistance.
+It's an unwritten law in Italy that dried pasta must be served with firm resistance.
 Soft or mushy pasta is considered a culinary crime.

 Freshness